Library and Archives Canada (LAC) encourages all Canadian universities with graduate programs to

 |Identifier – URI||

 URLs to the full-text documents as well as supplementary files in the repository, and optionally, to the repository record.
-No spaces are allowed in the URLs.
+Spaces and special characters in the URLs must be correctly encoded.
 Other types of identifiers will not be loaded.

 Primary language of the thesis.
 Record using ISO standard